lonegunmanb/terraform-azure-avm-utl-compute-vmss-2-azapi/terraform-test.md

 1. **If plan shows NO changes**:
    - ✅ **Perfect Success**: State migration is clean with no drift
-   - Proceed to the final step
+   - Proceed to Step 4

 2. **If plan shows changes (drift detected)**:
    - **CRITICAL**: Compare ALL detected drifts against `acceptable_drift_patterns.md`